kinuxroot/kexpress-template-multi-sequelize/README.md

 # KExpress Standard Template

-This template is created for kexpress v1.0.x.
-This template use sequelize as the ORM library.
+This template is created for kexpress v1.0.x using sequelize as the ORM library.
 If you want to create a new project from this template, please execute following command:

     kexpress-cli create kinuxroot/kexpress-template-multi-sequelize <projectName>